radicle-dev/radicle.xyz/_guides/seeder.md

 Second, we must set an external address for the node to be reached on the network.
 This address will be advertised to peers, allowing them to connect to your seed node.
-Generally, this will be a DNS name with port `8776`, for example `seed.radicle.example:8776`.
+Generally, this will be a DNS name with a port, for example `seed.radicle.example:58776`.[^port]

 Here's an example minimal configuration file with a permissive seeding policy and external address set: